openlibraryenvironment/address-plugin-british-isles/README.md

 `Sheffield City Centre -(?)> Town`.
 This is an optional field, and I'd expect the address to work fine without this proviso, but this would be the place for a location within a city but larger than a street.
 `Sheffield -> City`.
 `S3 8PZ -> Post Code`.

+## Supported countries
+This plugin currently supports address forms for England, Scotland, Wales and Northern Ireland